100 Nifty Facts About New Jersey, USA

 Jersey City, with the Statue of Liberty visible on the left

-• Because of its small size but large population, New Jersey has the highest population density of any state: 1263 people per mi2 (488 per km2).
+8. Because of its small but large population, New Jersey has the highest population density of any state: 1263 people per mi2 (488 per km2).
 Only Washington D.C. has a higher density (10 times higher, to be precise!)

-• Believe it or not, Trenton was once the capital of the United States!
-The honor only lasted for less than two months in 1784.
+10. Believe it or not, Trenton was once the capital of the United States.
+However, this honor lasted less than two months in 1784.

-• New Jersey is home to three federally-recognized Native American tribes.
-They are the Ramapough Lenape, Powhatan Renape, and the Lenni Lenape.
+11. New Jersey is home to three federally recognized Native American tribes: the Ramapough Lenape, Powhatan Renape, and Lenni Lenape.

 Aerial view of Trenton, New Jersey, including the capitol building and Delaware River